-FIFA fine Manchester City for transfer and registration of underage players
+Fifa fine Manchester City for transfer and registration of underage players

 Davies last played for Riga FC and Oduro now plays for the Tampa Bay Rowdies in the United States.

-City are also being investigated by both the Premier League and the Football Association in England and by UEFA, the governing body of European football.
+City are also being investigated by both the Premier League and the Football Association in England and by Uefa, the governing body of European football.

 The FA said in February it was looking into allegations that City paid £200,000 ($256,000) to winger Jadon Sancho’s agent when the player was 14 and still at Watford.